pyqtgraph/pyqtgraph/doc/source/parametertree/interactiveparameters.rst

 .. code:: python

-   from pyqtgraph.parametertree.parameterTypes import GroupParameter as GP
+   from pyqtgraph.parametertree import interact

    def a(x=5, y=6):
        print(x, y)

    # Only 'x' will show up in the parameter
-   params = GP.interact(a, ignores=['y'])
+   params = interact(a, ignores=['y'])

 ``deferred``
 ------------

 Sometimes, values that should be passed to the ``interact``-ed function should come from a different scope, i.e. a variable definition that should be propagated from somewhere else.
 In these cases, wrap that argument in a function and pass it into ``deferred`` like so: